Borders, Spaces, and Places

 For example, if you're an employee at the center of a "hub and spoke" collaboration pattern, when you navigate, search or link information, the borders separating different customer spaces and internal spaces you can read become transparent for collaboration.

-You can still use the names of spaces created for particular customers to focus your attention on a particular issue or collection of content, but you effectively see one big wiki /
+You can still use the names of spaces created for particular customers to focus your attention on a particular issue or collection of content, but you effectively see one big wiki / weblog.
+Borders help you visualize the business context and intended audience.

 If a customer logs in to your TeamPage server, they see only the rolled-up content, search results, tags, feeds, and space names that they have permission to read.
+The content - and existence - of private collaboration spaces of other customers or reserved for internal use are hidden.

 Traction TeamPage even extends commenting and inline discussion to work transparently across borders.

 Let's say a customer posts a page of product suggestions in their own space (Traction calls this a project space).
+Everyone in your internal team can read and comment on any paragraph in the customer's suggestion page, and by default their comments will also be posted to the customer's project - and immediately become visible to the customer.

 The internal engineering discussion is then anchored to the third paragraph of the customer's original suggestion page, but the thread is invisible to all but internal team members who have permission to read the engineering project.
+After internal discussion, Sue may decide to post a summary comment back to the customer (or add a tag which makes a specific engineering comment visible).

 Six months later, Alan in Marketing is asked why particular approach was chosen in designing the new feature.
+His search finds the internal discussion in the context of the original customer suggestion.
+He can easily follow the linked trail for background, contact Sue, or add a clarifying note.

 This multiple space model is much more than just an administrative convenience that makes it easy to deploy one TeamPage server for different groups within an enterprise.
+Not that there's anything wrong with administrative convenience!

 With the TeamPage model, if you want to hold a conversation with a specific customer, post it to that customers private collaboration space.
+If you want to address a broader group, use a space a space with broader participation and a less formal purpose, while retaining the the ability to have a more private discussions (or take strictly personal notes) in the context of a more public place.

 See Re-Place-ing Space: The Roles of Place and Space in Collaborative Systems by Steve Harrison (Xerox PARC) and Paul Dourish (EuroPARC) for interesting thoughts on where this could lead.